Raiden0456/Youtube_channel_scraper/README.md

   - Amount of uploaded videos in the specified last days.
   - Total likes for the specified days.
   - Average views per month(if specified date > 30 days).
-  - Average views per 3 month(if specified date > 90 days)s.
+  - Average views per 3 month(if specified date > 90 days).

 ## Prerequisites